Follicular Unit Hair Grafts

 In the first part, hairs are taken from the donor region of your scalp, the back of the head where hairs are typically resistant to male pattern baldness.
 In the second part of the procedure, these hairs are transplanted into the balding areas.

-The two leading methods of hair transplantation, Follicular Unit Extraction (FUE), and Follicular Unit Grafting (FUG) are essentially the same when it comes to the second part of the procedure.
+The two leading methods of hair transplantation, Follicular Unit Excision (FUE), and Follicular Unit Grafting (FUG) are essentially the same when it comes to the second part of the procedure.
 Where the two procedures differ is in their method of extracting donor hairs.

 FUG, the most popular method, excises thin strips of hair from the donor region and then dissects these strips into grafts of individual follicular units containing one, two, three or four hairs.
 (By contrast, FUE extracts these individual grafts directly from the scalp, one at a time.)
 These hairs are then transplanted into tiny receptor sites in the balding areas.